SMPTE/rp2059-15/README.md

 # RP 2059-15
 Public CD of SMPTE RP 2059-15

+Public Committee Draft 2 was approved and posted on November 12 2021

 [GitHub issues](https://github.com/SMPTE/rp2059-15/issues) are preferred for discussion of this specification.
 Alternatively, comments can be sent to 32nf-chair@smpte.org.

 A questionnaire on the proposed model is available [here](https://www.surveymonkey.com/r/29GGT87).
 Feedback is encouraged and welcomed.